oozcitak/akismet-js/README.md

 });
 ```

 You can also send feedback to Akismet with `submitSpam` and `submitHam`.
-Their usage is the same as `checkSpam`.
+Their usage is the same as `checkComment`.

 ``` js
 akismet.submitSpam({